fooltowise/NeroNotes/Nero's Notes/Serial Acquirers.md

 Both platforms and accumulators can work.
 I don’t believe there is one right answer for the level of operational integration at a serial acquirer; approaches should and do vary based on industry landscapes.

 For example, Assa Abloy produces many lock products with shared features, which are adapted to local market requirements.
 Over five years, the company has reduced its supplier count by 28%, from roughly 9,000 to 7,000.
-In contrast, much of Addtech’s business can be described as value-added distribution, with either limited production taking place internally or no real potential for common sourcing.
+In contrast, much of [[Addtech]]’s business can be described as value-added distribution, with either limited production taking place internally or no real potential for common sourcing.
 Thus, its subsidiaries operate in a more decentralized manner than at Assa.

 The key to success at each is that the customer relationship remains anchored at a low level within the organization.
 Preserving entrepreneurial independence in choosing, developing, and marketing products is a crucial differentiator in both cases.
 Eric Mendelson, Co-President of [[Heico]], the world’s largest independent supplier of FAA-approved aerospace parts, has underscored the importance of this type of setup: